Bitcoin, Lamborghinis and Some Guy Called Satoshi Nakamoto

 Back in 2009, a mysterious character (could even be a group) called Satoshi Nakamoto invented Bitcoin.
 He released a famed whitepaper stating his goals of creating a decentralised electronic cash system that would bypass financial institutions.
 He ‘mined’ the first Bitcoin (or part of it) in January 2009.
 In 2011 he disappeared and has not been heard from since.

-It’s the world’s first cryptocurrency, completely digital with no physical coins or bills, allowing you to send money over the internet.
-It’s purely a computer-based means of exchange.
-It’s completely anonymous, with the transactions taking place between addresses which aren’t associated with a person’s identity.
+Bitcoin is the world’s first cryptocurrency, completely digital with no physical coins or bills, allowing you to send money over the internet.
+Purely a computer-based means of exchange, it’s completely anonymous.
+Transactions taking place between addresses which aren’t associated with a person’s identity.
 The addresses are protected by private keys, making the transactions secure.

 Bitcoins are generated through a process called ‘mining’.
 Not open-cast pit mines and big trucks though, instead think high-powered computers solving complex maths problems.
 The ‘miners’ are rewarded with bitcoins when they solve the complex puzzles.
 It’s all a bit more complicated than that… but this is a basic description, remember?